-The Department of Health and Human Services (DHHS) has a program in place to disconnect and replace all Vulcan Heritage gas space heaters or Pyrox Heritage gas space heater in Victorian public housing residences.
+The Department of Families, Fairness and Housing (DFFH) has a program in place to disconnect and replace all Vulcan Heritage gas space heaters or Pyrox Heritage gas space heater in Victorian public housing residences.

-Phone DHHS Housing Call Centre on 13 11 72 for more information.
+Phone DFFH Housing Call Centre on 13 11 72 for more information.